 TCQ was created for how photography will be

 Nothing is guaranteed about the future, but most observers would agree that some things about photography’s future are quite certain (see The Logic of TCQ for a list).

 So does TCQ expect to end the 40 years of public skepticism about photographs in the digital age?

 No, that has never been a goal.
-From the moment that that skepticism started developing four decades ago it was clear that it is here to stay, for reasons outlined under #1 on the “Logic” page linked just above.
+From the moment that that skepticism started developing four decades ago, it was clear that it is here to stay (see #1 on the “Logic” page linked just above).

-Instead, TCQ treats that skepticism as a healthy thing, a way for viewers to avoid getting fooled by digital technology’s capability to make things appear to be something they are not.
+Instead, TCQ treats that skepticism as a healthy thing.
+It’s the only sure way for viewers to avoid getting fooled by digital technology’s capability to make things appear to be something they are not.

 Outside of news settings, viewers can assume that impressive photographs are “Doctored unless labeled otherwise”—